 Experian Boost is most beneficial for the following consumers:

-- Rebuilding credit: Adding positive payment information is another significant part of the credit rebuilding process and helps diminish the impact of the negative information in your credit file.
+- Low credit scores and rebuilding credit: Adding positive payment information plays a significant role in the process of building credit and helps diminish the impact of the negative information in your credit file.

-If you have an established credit history and a good or excellent credit score, it doesn’t hurt to sign up for Experian Boost.
-You could benefit from the service, and in the unlikely event your credit score does stay the same or drop, you can unenroll.
+If you have an established credit history and a good credit score or excellent credit rating, it doesn’t hurt to sign up for Experian Boost.
+You could benefit from the service, and if your credit score does stay the same or drop, you can unenroll.

 Can Experian Boost Help You?